 Essential Considerations for International Backpacking

 In the same way as the things you carry vary according to the terrain you hike, international backpacking requires some adjustments.
-I have been backpacking the length of the Andes since 2015 and these are five adaptations which have improved the experience greatly.
+I have been backpacking the length of the Andes since 2015 and these are five adaptations that have improved the experience greatly.
 Fortunately, as compared to things like language and culture, changes in gear are light and painless.
-They are mostly carried ‘just in case’, but the difference they make in access, safety, and enjoyment more than makes it worth it.
+They are mostly carried “just in case,” but the difference they make in access, safety, and enjoyment more than makes it worth it.

 1) Different Payment Options

 Any good backpacking trip means getting out past the bounds of convenience.
 In international travel this means remote resupplies.
 If your route passes through small foreign towns, do not expect credit cards nor change for big bills.
 Make sure to get change and small bills in the local currency when you are in larger cities.
 This breaks with the typical in-country thru-hiker policy to avoid hiking with change.

 A second thing to carry is credit cards from two different companies.
 Throughout South America we found the most frequently accepted card is Visa but on several occasions the Visa system was down in some of the cities we passed through, making that card useless, in which case our American Express card came out to save the day.
 This double card policy is also useful in case of theft.

 Being robbed is always inconvenient.
 Being robbed while abroad can be a game-ender.
 Also, if you happen to hike through a poor area of the world where desperation is higher, you will be profiled as a “tourist” and the possibility of being targeted is high.
 For example, one time I was talking to some schoolchildren in Peru and one of the girls asked me to give her money.
 I replied that I did not have any.
 She said, “Yes you do, I can see coins in your pocket.”
 The rest of that stretch I was very aware that the community knew I had money and was walking trails they knew far better than I.